tarwn/lessthandot-hugo/blogs/content/posts/2012-05-11-report-builder-3-0-report.md

 If you publish a report part, any dependent parts would also be published.
 This includes data sources, data set, and parameters.

 You can publish from both Report Designer (BIDS, or now SQL Server Data Tools) and Report Builder 3.0.
 In Report Designer, go to Report > Publish Report Parts.
-This will only allow you to publish – you can’t add existing parts to a report here.
+This will only allow you to publish – you can't add existing parts to a report here.
 To publish in Report Builder, follow the steps below.

 **Publishing a Report Part**

 When looking at a report in Report Builder 3.0, go to the Report Builder button in the top left corner and select “Publish Report Parts”.
-A screen that opens will allow you to publish all parts of the report you’ve chosen, or only selected parts.
+A screen that opens will allow you to publish all parts of the report you've chosen, or only selected parts.

 <p style="text-align: center">
   <img src="/wp-content/uploads/users/grrlgeek/RB3Parts1.JPG?mtime=1336705090" alt="" width="603" height="456" />